willxxy/EEG-Text-Alignment/README.md

 ### Preprocessing data

-In the preprocessed folder, preprocessed data is readily available for usage.
+Please download the preprocessed data at this [link](https://drive.google.com/drive/folders/1JAsCwlcwme5xrSGRkTUauITzD3FXYMyd?usp=sharing)
 For K-EmoCon, df.csv is used.
 For ZuCo sentiment analysis and relation detection, respective csv's for sentence-level, word-level, and concat word-level are provided.

 Preprocessing scripts are provided as well.